diegozea/MIToS.jl/docs/src/PDB.md

 ```

 If you need more information about that entry, you can use the `query_alphafolddb` function.
-The `query_alphafolddb` function returns an `JSON3.Object` that works like a dictionary.
+The `query_alphafolddb` function returns an `JSON.Object` that works like a dictionary.

 ```@example alphafold_io
 json_result = query_alphafolddb("P01308")
 ```

-You can access the information in the `JSON3.Object` using the keys.
+You can access the information in the `JSON.Object` using the keys.
 For example, to get
 the URL to the PAE matrix image:

 ```@example alphafold_io